After the High Tibial Osteotomy (HTO) Surgery

 We use Spinal Anesthesia along with epidural analgesia during High Tibial Osteotomy Surgery.
 During the period of HTO Surgery you will be completely relaxed and will feel no pain due to the above two.
 We insert a catheter in your back (epidural) which stays there for 48 hours after HTO Surgery.
 This tube is attached to a computerized pump which gives controlled doses of pain medication This procedure is done by our specially trained anesthetist.

 Soft diet is started for the patient 5 hours after the High Tibial Osteotomy Surgery.

 The patient will be visited by the anesthetist and by Dr. Amyn Rajani in the evening of the HTO Surgery.

 Day 1 & Day 2

-A continuous passive motion (CPM) machine is used immediately after surgery to help the knee begin moving and to alleviate joint stiffness.
+A continuous passive motion (CPM) machine is used immediately after High Tibial Osteotomy Surgery to help the knee begin moving and to alleviate joint stiffness.
 This motion is thought to reduce stiffness, ease pain, prevent blood clots from forming, and it also prevent extra scar tissue from forming inside the joint.